SustainabilityProtecting tomorrow for everyone

 Giving our people opportunities to volunteer to support social causes is a key part of our learning and development strategy.
 All our partners and staff are encouraged to take two days off work each year to engage in community activities.
 Those who would like to contribute more time can do so, by agreement.

 We also match up to GBP200 (or local currency equivalent) per year of partner and staff donations to eligible charities and causes.
 Many of our offices run a local committee that nominates a charity of the year, voted for by our people.
-In 2022, we rolled out an internal community engagement platform to match our people with volunteering and fundraising opportunities.
+We have an internal community engagement platform to match our people with volunteering and fundraising opportunities.
 And we regularly contribute to emergency relief efforts, both through legal assistance and through fundraising.

 Integrating ESG into how we govern our business